Weekly Snapshot Archives - 2016/10

 In this issue:

-- New Report on Police and Community Interactions on Campuses: The NCCPS partnered with the HBCU Law Enforcement Executives and Administrators to facilitate an emerging issues forum at Howard University in Washington, D.C.
+- New Report on Police and Community Interactions on Campuses: The NCCPS partnered with the Historically Black Colleges and Universities - Law Enforcement Executives and Administrators to facilitate an emerging issues forum at Howard University in Washington, D.C.
 The purpose of the forum was to identify gaps in perception between students and public safety at institutions of higher education and build a framework to help the campus community bridge those gaps.
 Forum participants drafted recommendations on developing the appropriate framework to bring back to their institutions.
-Access the forum discussion and recommendations.

 - BJA Police-Mental Health Collaboration Toolkit: Mental health calls for service can be complex and challenging for campus safety and law enforcement officials.
 Last week, the U.S. Department of Justice, Bureau of Justice Assistance revealed the Police-Mental Health Collaboration Toolkit that provides resources for law enforcement agencies to partner with mental health providers to effectively respond to calls for service, improve outcomes for people with mental illness, and advance the safety of all.